miekg/mmark.nl/content/post/about.md

     % ./mmark rfc/3514.md > x.xml
     % xml2rfc --v3 --text x.xml

 Outputting HTML5 is done with the `-html` switch.
-Outputting markdown is done with the `-markdown` switch (optionally you can use `-width` to set the text width).

-There may be warning omitted by `mmark`, to see and check for those you can discard standard output to just leave standard error: `./mmark rfc/3515.md > /dev/null`.

-Files edited under Windows and using Windows style line endings will not be parsed correctly.
+Files edited under Windows/Mac and using Windows style will be converted into Unix style line ending before parsing.
+Any output from `mmark` will used Unix line endings.

 [1]: https://daringfireball.net/projects/markdown/ "Markdown"
 [2]: https://golang.org/ "Go Language"

+Note there are no _wrong_ markdown documents, so `mmark` will only warn about things that are not right.
+This may result in invalid XML.
+Any warning from `mmark` are send to standard error, to see and check for those you can discard standard output to just leave standard error: `./mmark rfc/3515.md > /dev/null`.

 ## Example RFC